Cellphone apps designed to track covid-19 spread struggle worldwide amid privacy concerns

 Still no support from privacy advocates

 But privacy advocates are skeptical that such intrusive approaches offer enough benefit to justify the expansion in government power.
-This debate has played out with particular intensity in Israel, which has tried both heavy-handed government surveillance and a more privacy-friend, voluntary app.
+This debate has played out with particular intensity in Israel, which has tried both heavy-handed government surveillance and a more privacy-friendly, voluntary app.
 (It is not based on the Google-Apple technology).

 Israel in March had its top security agency develop a way to capture almost every cellphone in the country in a digital dragnet.
 No user could opt out.